 What is Bluetooth?

 Bluetooth is a global standard for a small radio module to be plugged into computers, printers, mobile phones, etc. A Bluetooth radio is designed to replace cables by taking the information normally carried by the cable and transmitting it over radio frequency in the unlicensed 2.4 GHz frequencies to a receiver Bluetooth radio chip.
-This technology not only enhances the convenience and productivity for various devices by taking cables and clutter out of the workspace but also enhances the bottom line by eliminating cable-related costs.
+This technology not only enhances the convenience and productivity of various devices by taking cables and clutter out of the workspace but also enhances the bottom line by eliminating cable-related costs.
 Bluetooth is a wireless technology that allows the data exchange between devices, like mobile phones and computers, using wavelength UHF radio frequency.

 Bluetooth has many applications for this technology both in everyday, personal activities as well as industrial and business applications.
 Bluetooth is a technology that utilizes a radio frequency to share data over a short distance, diminishing the need to rely on and use wires.
-Bluetooth is used for pairing devices such as printers and beacons to other fixed or other Bluetooth enabled devices.
+Bluetooth is used for pairing devices such as printers and beacons to other fixed or other Bluetooth-enabled devices.
 With Bluetooth now paired between devices, data can be shared simultaneously.

-A beacon is Bluetooth technology, it’s an active RFID Technology.
+A beacon is Bluetooth technology that is an active RFID Technology.
 Bluetooth Beacons give you the actionable insights you need to make your business more effective, competitive, and profitable.
 A Bluetooth beacon is usually a small, wireless device.
 It securely transmits a continuous radio signal that nearby smart devices can see.
 Beacons usually work by using Bluetooth Low Energy (BLE).
 BLE transmits fewer data over a smaller range.
 This is why it consumes less energy.

 What is 802.11b?